CodisTech/cybersecurity-homelab-portfolio/README.md

-# Cybersecurity Homelab Portfolio
+# Cybersecurity Homelab Portfolio Website

-A dynamic cybersecurity homelab portfolio and learning platform that provides interactive, user-friendly documentation and tutorials for cybersecurity enthusiasts and professionals.
+A dynamic web application to showcase my cybersecurity homelab, providing interactive documentation and tutorials for cybersecurity enthusiasts and professionals.
+This portfolio website serves as the frontend to my [cybersecurity-homelab](https://github.com/CodisTech/cybersecurity-homelab) project.

 ## Features